exarus/windows-install-scripts/README.md

 Here are PowerShell scripts that install the software I need.
 You can check them out, customize and use some pieces by yourself.

+## Administrator privileges

+Some commands require admin privileges.
+So UAC notifications will raise.
+Though it's not nessasary I recommend running script from an elevated shell (run Powershell as administrator) in order to skip constantly accepting UAC notifications.

+In this scripts admin privileges are required for installing and updating Chocolatey, all Chocolatey packages and Oracle JDK package from Scoop.

 ## What's under the hood

 Scripts are using the power of 3 package managers: